Sometimes they deliver blessings, poems, fragments of wisdom.

 I officiated my first wedding, instantly realized that I wanted to become a minister, enrolled in Interfaith Seminary (4 weeks after giving birth to my daughter), moved into a new home in Cortland, NY, and began offering custom celebrations & rituals, hosting spiritual gatherings, leading women’s circles, and expanding my work as a counselor & yogi.

-: Another move to the wilds of Central Pennsylvania spurred my renewed focus on ceremonies and offer healing opportunities.
-This lead also to SoL (Spirit of Love) gatherings and eventually to SoL, the community.
+:: Another move to the wilds of Central Pennsylvania spurred my renewed focus on ceremonies and offering healing opportunities.
+This lead also to SoL (Spirit of Love) gatherings and the creation of courses and group retreats.

 There was fear, yes.
 Doubt, yes.
 Earthly tension around money & mortgages, of course.

 But always the sense that my life was coming into alignment — arriving in harmony with my heart’s purpose.
 My destiny.